xtuml/erebus/README.md

 ssh-add --apple-use-keychain ~/.ssh/id_rsa # Add your private key used for SSH to apple keychain docker compose up --build
 ```
-NOTE: If the above doesn't work, check that you can access gitlab via git without user interaction (e.g. if you've added your SSH key to the apple keychain).
+NOTE: If the above doesn't work, check that you can access github via git without user interaction (e.g. if you've added your SSH key to the apple keychain).

 ### <b>Pre-requisites</b>
 To install and build this project one must have the following pre-requisites: